isauraAlmar/Personal/README.md

 #### Cassandra:
 Apache Cassandra is open source, distributed data storage system that differs sharply from relational database management systems.

 Cassandra is a NoSQL usin Column Store model.
+It have a primary language call CQL (Cassandra Queri Langiuage) that is use for comunicating with the database.

 ![alt text](https://github.com/isauraAlmar/Personal/blob/master/Screenshot from 2017-12-04 15-50-51.png)

 ##### The History of Cassandra